-Brief Description What is Required: iv) select the Job seeker has signed a printout (retain on file) check box on the ESAt confirmation screen.
-If the Participant cannot or refuses to sign the printed JSCI report, the Provider must make an entry in the Comments tab of ESSWeb recording the reason and circumstances (as appropriate), include the date and the name of the person recording the information, and tick the Job seeker has signed a printout (retain on file) check box so that the JSCI can be finalised. v) Select OK.
+Brief Description What is Required: printed JSCI report, the Provider must make an entry in the Comments tab of ESSWeb recording the reason and circumstances (as appropriate), include the date and the name of the person recording the information, and tick the Job seeker has signed a printout (retain on file) check box so that the JSCI can be finalised. v) Select OK .
 This completes the JSCI process.
 Verify if the p) The JSCI provides a notification when the Participant's responses identify: Participant may require referral to other programs or that the Participant may require referral to the Skills for Education and Employment Program (SEE) or the Adult Migrant English Program (AMEP).
-This information is displayed in the JSCI Details panel. services disclosed domestic violence, family grief or trauma may need to be referred to Services Australia.
+This information is displayed in the JSCI Details panel. programs or services Disclosed domestic violence, family grief or trauma may need to be referred to services appropriate to their circumstances.
+This may include a Services Australia social worker.
 A message will display at the top of the ESAt Confirmation screen.
 Step 2.
-Services A Australia Conducts the JSCI for Eligible Services Australia will conduct a JSCI to determine a Participant's level of disadvantage when a Participant: Participant ♦ Registers or re-Registers for employment services.
-Services Australia will refer a Participant who requires further Assessment for an ESAt, as appropriate. ♦ Proceed to Step 4 Step 3.
-Services A Australia Assessor conducts an Where the outcome of the ESAt is a recommended referral to DES-ESS or DES-DMS, the Assessor may conduct the JSCI: ESAt or JCA ♦ if the Participant has disclosed new information, if the information provided during the ESAt is inconsistent with the existing JSCI, or ♦ if no JSCI exists for the Participant.
+Services A ustralia Conducts the JSCI for Eligible Services Australia will conduct a JSCI to determine a Participant's level of disadvantage when a Participant: Participant Registers or re-Registers for employment services.
+Services Australia will refer a Participant who requires further Assessment for an ESAt, as appropriate.
+OPROCEED TO Step 4 Step 3.
+Services A Australia Assessor conducts an Where the outcome of the ESAt is a recommended referral to DES-ESS or DES-DMS, the Assessor may conduct the JSCI: ESAt or JCA if the Participant has disclosed new information, if the information provided during the ESAt is inconsistent with the existing JSCI, or If no JSCI exists for the Participant.
 The Assessor (or a Services Australia customer service officer, as appropriate) will refer the Participant to DES or other recommended services as required.
 Information from the submitted ESAt report is copied automatically into the JSCI record on the Department's IT Systems.
 This information includes the Participant's work capacity in hours per week bandwidths, any permanent medical conditions, the impact of any personal factors, where the Participant has any workplace support requirements and the recommended employment service.
-Proceed to Step 4
+OPPOCEED TO Step 4